 1. Before the settlement of the Europeans in Texas, the land was home to Indians of Texas (Native American Tribes).

 2. Sam Houston was the first president of the Republic of Texas.
 Sam Houston statue is the largest statue in America that is modeled after a real person.
 It is 67 feet tall.
 It was erected in 1994 with 30 tons of concrete and steel.
 He was actually born in Virginia.

 3. The Texas State Fair is the largest in the U.S. It is estimated that almost 3.5 million people attended the fair in 2015.

 4. Lee Harvey Oswald, the assassin of John F. Kennedy (the 35th President of the United States, shot dead on 22 November 1963) was arrested in Texas Theater in Texas.

-5. The Texas State Capitol Building is taller than the nation’s Capitol building and is the sixth tallest state capitol.
+5. The Texas State Capitol Building is taller than the nation’s Capitol building by almost 15 feet and is the sixth tallest state capitol.

 6. Texas has the second highest number of professional sports teams.
 The only state that beats Texas in this regards is California.

-7. The highest national speed limit is observed in Texas on a stretch between San Antonia and Austin.
+7. The highest national speed limit is observed in Texas on a stretch between San Antonio and Austin.
 Here it is allowed to drive up to 85 miles per hour.

 10. There are more than 1.5 million undocumented immigrants in Texas.

 11. The ballon-expendable stent that is used to unclog the blocked vascular vessels during coronary surgery was invented by Julio Palmaz at the University of Texas Health Science Center.
 The patent for the stent was awarded in 1985 and it was recognized as one of the “Ten patents that changed the world”.